TheOdinProject/curriculum/javascript/computer_science/project_graph.md

 In our code, there are several ways we could represent a graph.
 Two of the most common representations include *adjacency lists* and *adjacency matrices*.
 Read this article about [graphs and their representations](https://www.geeksforgeeks.org/graph-and-its-representations/) from GeeksforGeeks to familiarise yourself with these ideas.
 They have some example code, but don't pay too much attention to this, as it's a little different to the code we'll be writing in this project.

 In this project, we'll be using an adjacency matrix to represent the graph.
+We've picked this style of graph because it gives you great practice at adding and removing vertices, and making sure everything stays in sync.
+However, in future projects (like Knight Travails) you may wish to go for an adjacency list approach, since you have a bit less manual work to do keeping the state in check.

 ### Assignment